 Wax moths and their larvae are easily killed by freezing temperatures.
 In warmer climates and warm storage facilities, para-dichlorobenzene products such as Para-Moth may be used to control infestations.

-Stay Tuned for the next article in this series, Honey Bee Pests and Diseases, Pt.
+Read the next article in this series, Honey Bee Pests and Diseases, Pt.
 2: Common Honey Bee Diseases!